The Blue Compass SEO Guide

 - Great, long-form content will increase dwell time (the amount of time spent on a page).

 - It brings a targeted audience to your site based on their search terms.

 Harnessing the power of SEO through your writing to achieve these goals is a whole other monster.
 To do so, focus on three things: the audience, their language and the search engine.

 Before you put the first word on a page, think about who is going to read your content and how to make your brand story interesting to them.
-By doing this, you can identify the tone you choose, the vocabulary and the depth you want to cover in a topic.
+By focusing on user experience – UX storytelling – you can identify the tone you choose, the vocabulary and the depth you want to cover in a topic.

 Then ask yourself if the audience cares about the topic.

 Google Trends, Buzzsumo or surveys are a great way to gauge trending topics and audience interest.
 There’s nothing worse than finishing up a blog only to have zero people read it.